SyedAliAsjad1214/Group_1_Tech_Startup_Portfolio/ReadMe.md

 It includes the following:

 - Complete Code for the Website ✔
-- A *Word* Document ❌
+- A *Word* Document ✔
-- An *Excel* SpreadSheet ❌
+- An *Excel* SpreadSheet ✔
-- A *PowerPoint* Presentation ❌
+- A *PowerPoint* Presentation ✔
-- An Animation made on *Canva* ❌
+- An Animation made on *Canva* ✔
 - A Poster made on *Canva* ✔

 ```
 Please keep in mind that this repository
-is to be updated later on.
+is now officially completed, but there always
+a room for improvements.
 ```